 On the whole, the world of Pangea is in the scientific state of the end of our 20th century on earth, but knowledge is monopolized by a small number of scientific centres, which jealously protect it; thus, few cities are equipped with electricity.
 Advanced sciences such as nuclear fission, space exploration, genetic manipulation, are being theorized, but it will take decades before the industrial fabric will allow them to develop.

 **The Alifir Academy**, to which the protagonists are linked, specialises in **History-Geography, Quantum Physics and Astronomy**.
-She knows how to date (but not precisely) biological elements to Carbon14, and is finalizing a device capable of translating the obscure Akarite sacred runes.
+It knows how to date (but not precisely) biological elements to Carbon14, and is finalizing a device capable of translating the obscure Akarite sacred runes.

 The other advanced analyses (pollen recognition, DNA analysis, chemistry, etc.) are only feasible with the cooperation of the **foreign academies**, which would take advantage of this to obtain strong counterparts (financial or intellectual).